How do I prepare my device for sale?

 • FaceTime

-This step will completely reset your Mac, erase all data, and reinstall macOS.
-Before deleting your data, make sure you have backed it up.
-Here's a guide on how to back up your data.
+This step fully resets your Mac, erasing all data and reinstalling macOS.
+Before erasing your data, make sure you have backed it up.
+Here is a guide on how to back up your data.

 a) Macs with Apple Silicon (M1–M6) or T2 chip (Intel 2018+)